Insanity vs HIIT: Which Is Better For Fat Loss?

 Who Is Russ Howe PTI?

-Recently featured in Men’s Fitness magazine, celebrity trainer Russ is a H2N Nutrition sponsored athlete and author of ‘Biceps Boom’.
-Russ is also the UK’s most followed personal trainer with over 42,240 subscribers to his weekly fitness tips.
+Recently featured in Men’s Fitness magazine, celebrity trainer Russ is the co-founder of Fit Gurus and author of best-selling training plans including ‘Biceps Boom’ and ‘HGV’.
+Russ is now the UK’s most followed personal trainer with over 42,240 subscribers to his weekly fitness tips.

-Outside of the gym, he’s a proud dad to young young sons.
+Outside of the gym, he’s a proud dad to young sons.